goproxy/goproxy.cn/README.md

 3. Click the "Environment Variables…" button
 4. Under the "User variables for <YOUR_USERNAME>" section (the upper half)
 5. Click the "New..." button
-6. Choose the "Variable name" input bar, type in "GOPROXY"
+6. Choose the "Variable name" input bar, type in "GO111MODULE"
-7. Choose the "Variable value" input bar, type in "https://goproxy.cn"
+7. Choose the "Variable value" input bar, type in "on"
 8. Click the "OK" button
+9. Click the "New..." button
+10. Choose the "Variable name" input bar, type in "GOPROXY"
+11. Choose the "Variable value" input bar, type in "https://goproxy.cn"
+12. Click the "OK" button
 ```

 done.